Best Free Video Downloaders 2026: Top 7 Tested

 – Command-line only (no GUI)

-– Requires FFmpeg installed separately for merging video+audio
+– Requires FFmpeg installed separately for merging video and audio

-Verdict: If you are comfortable with a terminal, YT-DLP is the only tool you need.
-Its 96% success rate in my tests beats every GUI tool by a significant margin.
+Verdict: If you’re comfortable with a terminal, YT-DLP is the only tool you need.
+Its 96% success rate beats every GUI tool by a significant margin.

 #3 Best for Batch Downloads: JDownloader 2 (Fully Free)